 The Saint Bernard is a very large and heavy dog, related to Swiss mountain rescue dogs.
 His coat is dense and thick and will need daily grooming.
 Although reputedly very strong the Saint Bernard no longer works.
-His size alone means that he does not make an ideal family pet (although breed enthusiasts dispute this).
+His size alone means that he does not make an ideal family pet.
 He needs training as a puppy and adequate socialisation with people and other dogs.
 As a puppy special care needs to be taken over his diet and exercise to protect his fast growing bones.
 The average life span of a Saint Bernard is only 8 years.

 - The Saint Bernard’s large and heavy size puts a strain on his heart and bone joints and restricts his ability to enjoy life as a dog should.

 - Drooling, due to loose skin and skull shape